10 Best Security Horns & Sirens

 Decibel ratings are the first number most buyers notice, and for good reason.
 A 110 dB siren is roughly equivalent to a live rock concert at close range and is generally sufficient to alert everyone inside a modest home.
 Step up to 120 dB or 130 dB and the sound can project across larger buildings, outdoor workshops, or detached garages.
 Models that reach 150 dB, such as classic motor-driven air-raid designs, are intended for expansive commercial lots or rural properties where the siren must overcome ambient noise and distance.

 Before you decide on raw loudness, measure the space you need to cover.
-Indoors, hard surfaces reflect sound, so even a lower-wattage horn can feel overwhelming.
-Outdoors, sound dissipates quickly, which is why weather-resistant horns with higher wattage and decibel ratings are preferable for perimeter security.
+Indoors, hard surfaces reflect sound, so even a lower-wattage horn can feel overwhelming in a small room.
+Outdoors, sound dissipates quickly, which is why weather-resistant horns with higher wattage and higher decibel ratings are preferable for perimeter security.
 If you are protecting multiple zones, consider a two-pack wired setup so each entry point has its own localized alarm source rather than relying on one distant horn.

 Power Source and Voltage Compatibility